 3.2.4 By the insertion of the definition of Association and deletion of the definition of Body the National Payment System as well as to address the current ineffiencies noted with having two regulatory authorities within the National Payment System, the current regulatory powers delegated to PAN need to be taken back by the Bank.
 Thus, PAN will be an association as opposed to a regulatory body and hence the need for swapping Body with Association.
-Furthermore, the current Payment System Management Act specifically asserts that the Body shall be known as the Payment System Management Body, however the entity registered is an association known as the Payments Association of Namibia.
-Thus, this contradiction with the law also needed to be addressed.
+Furthermore, the current Payment System Management Act specifically asserts that the Body shall be known as the Payment System Management Body, however the entity registered is an association known as the Payments Association of addressed.